What's The Difference Between Psychiatrists And Therapists?

-For many, choosing a mental health provider can be a significant step in their mental health journey.
-With over 41.7 million US adults in therapy, mental health care has become more popularized and destigmatized, allowing more individuals to gain support from mental health care providers.
+Choosing a mental health provider can be a significant step in one’s mental health journey.
+With over 41.7 million US adults in therapy, mental healthcare has become more popularized and destigmatized, allowing more individuals to gain support from mental healthcare providers.
 However, there are various types of mental health professionals and mental health counselors, so understanding the difference between a therapist and a psychologist may be the first step in finding a suitable provider to offer all the services you seek.

 Rawpixel

-Wondering what’s the difference between a psychiatrist and a therapist?
+Discover the difference between a psychiatrist and a therapist

 What’s the difference between a psychiatrist and a therapist?

 There are several key differences between a therapist and a psychiatrist.
-For example, one distinct difference is that psychiatrists are medical doctors with a medical degree who can prescribe medications just as a primary care doctor can, while therapists, also called psychologists, cannot write prescriptions and are not medical doctors.
-Psychiatrists attend medical school and can often partake in medical diagnosing, clinical trials, and medical research.
+For example, one distinct difference is that psychiatrists are medical doctors with a medical degree who can prescribe medications like a primary care doctor, while therapists, also called psychologists, cannot write prescriptions and are not medical doctors.
+Psychiatrists attend medical school, which trains them in medical diagnosis.
+Some psychiatrists participate in medical research and clinical trials.
 They may or may not offer therapy.

-A psychologist is a licensed professional who has a doctorate in psychology or a related field along with a four-year residency.
+A psychologist is a licensed professional who has a doctorate in psychology or a related field and who also completes additional residency (internship) training, and in some cases, a postdoctoral fellowship.
 They can offer therapy, testing, research, clinical work, and teaching in the psychological field.
-These providers do not necessarily work as therapists.
-However, many do.
+These providers do not necessarily work as therapists, but some do.
 Often, psychologists and psychiatrists work together to refer clients to one another and share observations.
-With an absolute biological and mental picture, both professionals may have greater insight into their clients' needs.
+With an overall biological and mental picture, both professionals may have improved insight into their clients' needs.

 The history of psychotherapy and psychiatry

-In the 1950s, the cognitive-behavioral therapy model was designed, which has since been considered the "gold standard" of modern treatment.
-The practice aims to treat mental health conditions or alleviate clients' symptoms, sometimes without medications and sometimes in addition to medication.
+The cognitive-behavioral therapy model was designed in the 1950s and has since been considered the "gold standard" of modern treatment.
+The practice aims to treat mental health conditions or alleviate clients' symptoms, sometimes without medications and sometimes in addition to medications.

 iStock/SDI Productions